 In addition to his impressive musical success, McGraw has also crossed into television and movies with ease, making everyone wonder if there is anything that this man can't do.
 His list of incredible songs goes on and on: "Please Remember Me," "The Highway Don't Care," "Grown Men Don't Cry," "Let It Go," "Angry All the Time," "She's My Kind of Rain," "Humble and Kind," "Down on the Farm," and "For A Little While."

-A lot can change in 22 years, and luckily for us there is a musical journey map for McGraw's ever-changing sound.
+A lot can change in over 20 years, and luckily for us there is a musical journey map for McGraw's ever-changing sound.
 We've pulled 10 Tim McGraw songs that showcase his musical path so far, which is likely only the first half of his career if he continues to evolve his sound with the changes in country music.
 If you're reading this, I need you to stop what you're doing and go listen to Tim immediately!

 1. "Indian Outlaw" 1994 - Not A Moment Too Soon

 Tim McGraw's first charting song launched him in the spotlight, although not always with positive reviews.
-Although not his debut single, "Indian Outlaw" was the fist song to put Tim McGraw on the map as a newcomer in country music.
+Although not his debut single, "Indian Outlaw" was back when Tim McGraw was first put on the map as a newcomer in country music.
 It was his first Top 40 hit and was the fastest-rising country single since "Achy Breaky Heart" , but was also the focus of national criticism, with many considering it's lyrics to be stereotypical and offensive to the Native American people.
 In response to the criticisms, several stations stopped playing the song, but whether positive or negative, the nationwide chatter made Tim McGraw a household name and gave the rising star a place in the sun.

 2. "Don't Take the Girl" 1994 - Not a Moment Too Soon